241209-NET/Justin_Theyskens/Project_1_Cafe/README.md

 # Online Cafe ordering Service
-This is a Web App made in .NET to allow customers to Order from a menu of food and drinks, as well as customize thier items.
+This is a Web App made in .NET to allow customers to Order from a menu of food and drinks, as well as customize their items.

 ## Project Members
 Justin Theyskens